-• Complaints against Students will be heard by the Vice President and Dean of Student Life (or a designee).
-Please see below for the Hearing Procedure;

-- Complaints against Staff will be heard by the Vice President for Human Resources and Administrative Services (or a designee).
+- Complaints against Students will be heard by the Vice President and Dean of Student Life (or a designee).
+Please see below for the Hearing Procedure; - Complaints against Staff will be heard by the Vice President for Human Resources and Administrative Services (or a designee).
 Please see the Staff Handbook for the Sexual Misconduct Hearing Procedure; - Complaints against Faculty will be heard by the Vice-President for Academic Affairs (or a designee).
 Please see the Faculty Handbook for the Sexual Misconduct Hearing Procedure.

-Hearing Procedure :
+Hearing Procedure (Students):

 - 1. The Reporting Party and Responding Party will be notified of the date, time and location of the hearing. - 2.
 The hearing is closed and generally includes only the Reporting Party, the Responding Party, and the College Hearing Officer (the Hearing Officer may permit another College official to act as an observer of the proceedings, but not as a participant).
 The College Hearing Officer may meet with the parties together or separately, based on the circumstances.
-(The Reporting Party will not be required to attend a hearing with the Responding Party, but may meet separately with the Hearing Officer or otherwise participate remotely.) - 3.
-Both parties are allowed to have an advisor for the hearing (for example, an employee of Ampersand (formerly BRCC) or a parent could serve as an advisor).
-The advisor (for either party) may be an attorney, but the advisor is not allowed to participate in the hearing in any manner.
-The attorney may attend and consult with their client (the Reporting Party or the Responding Party), but may not ask questions and/or otherwise engage in the process.
-If a party's attorney is present, then the College may also have an attorney present.
-If a party decides to have an advisor present at the hearing, then the party must provide at least 48-hours' advance notice that the advisor will be present, along with the name of the advisor, and whether the advisor is also an attorney.
-The College will endeavor to inform the other parties if any of the parties is planning to include an advisor in the hearing. - 4.
+(The Reporting Party will not be required to

+- attend a hearing with the Responding Party, but may meet separately with the Hearing Officer or otherwise participate remotely.) - 3.
+Both parties are allowed to have an advisor for the hearing.
+The advisor (for either party) may be an attorney, but the attorney is not allowed to participate in the hearing in any manner.
+They may attend and consult with their client (the Reporting Party or the Responding Party) but may not ask questions and/or otherwise engage in the process.
+If a party's attorney is present, then the College may also have an attorney present. - 4.
 The Reporting Party and Responding Party may each submit a written statement concerning the alleged misconduct, the effect of the misconduct, and the appropriate sanction.
 The College Hearing Officer has discretion to limit the testimony or information offered if it is cumulative, irrelevant, or otherwise not helpful to the determination of responsibility or sanction. - 5.
 The College Hearing Officer may ask questions of the Reporting Party, of the Responding Party, and of any other witnesses, and will consider the statements and any relevant information in the Investigation Report. - 6.
 The College Hearing Officer will determine whether the Responding Party has violated the College's Sexual Misconduct Policy.
 If there is a determination of violation, then the College Hearing Officer will also determine, after consultation with appropriate College personnel, an appropriate sanction(s) against the Responding Party.
 The College Hearing Officer will also determine if any remedies are appropriate to provide to the Reporting Party following the hearing process. - 7.
 After the hearing is concluded, the Responding Party and Reporting Party will be informed in writing at the same time of the outcome and the rationale for the same.
 The sanction(s) will be communicated in writing to the Responding Party, and any sanction(s) that directly relate to the Reporting Party will be communicated in writing to the Reporting Party.
 Also, any College administrators, faculty, or staff who require the information to carry out the sanction(s), will receive the appropriate information.
 The Reporting Party will also receive information on any remedies that are available to him/her/them.

-Appeal Process
+Appeal Process (Students)